KurtisJin/Project-2/README.md

 Test was done using node.js with visual studio code, chrome, insomnia, and workbench

 ## Questions:
-1. Please click the link for Github: <a href = "https://github.com/kurtisjin">My Github Site</a>
+1. Please click the link for Github: <a href = "https://github.com/kurtisjin">Kurtis's Github Site</a>
+2. Please click the link for Github: <a href = "https://github.com/britt-bot">Britt's Github Site</a>
+3. Please click the link for Github: <a href = "https://github.com/Jakers811">Justin's Github Site</a>
+4. Please click the link for Github: <a href = "https://github.com/Jakers811">Katherine's Github Site</a>
-2. Please click the link for my Website: <a href = "https://www.kurtisjin.com">My Website</a>
+5. Please click the link for my Website: <a href = "https://www.kurtisjin.com">Kurtis Website</a>
-3. Email: kurtisjin21@gmail.com
+6. Email: kurtisjin21@gmail.com